apache/spark/docs/mllib-isotonic-regression.md

 i.e. 4710.28,500.00.
 The data are split to training and testing set.
 Model is created using the training set and a mean squared error is calculated from the predicted labels and real labels in the test set.

+Refer to the [`IsotonicRegression` Python docs](api/python/pyspark.mllib.html#pyspark.mllib.regression.IsotonicRegression) and [`IsotonicRegressionModel` Python docs](api/python/pyspark.mllib.html#pyspark.mllib.regression.IsotonicRegressionModel) for more details on the API.

 {% highlight python %}
 import math